splunk/public-o11y-docs/sp-oncall/configuration/paging-policy-setup.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Your primary paging policy is your default paging policy and it is not
 time-based.
-You can’t delete your primary paging policy.
+You can't delete your primary paging policy.
 If an incident
 is routed to you, Splunk On-Call will first check all of your custom
 paging policies to see if any of them match the current time.
 If none of
 the custom paging policies match the current time, then your primary